 The service is well evidenced in terms of reducing delays to hospital discharge, maximising independence at home, and revolutionising the DFG process.
-It has been cited in national best practice, (the major national review of DFGs published in Q4 2018/19, a recent report by the Royal College of OT's), showcased at conferences, and won awards.

 The service went live across Leicestershire in October 2017.
 It is configured in a hub and spoke model, hosted by Blaby District Council.
 The hub provides general management support, there is a community-based service with "spokes" into each District Council, with staffing allocated according to demand.